42Crunch/apisecurity-tutorial/README.md

 ## Introduction

 This tutorial walks you through the process of testing an API using 42Crunch Scan.
-The workflow uses `docker compose` to start a sample vulnerable API within the workflow runner, minimizing setup steps and then runs 42Crunch Scan against the API.
+The workflow uses Github Actions services to start a sample vulnerable API within the workflow runner, minimizing setup steps, and then runs 42Crunch Scan against the API.

-Results are made available in the SARIF format and uploaded Github Code Scanning automatically.
+Results are made available in the SARIF format and uploaded to Github Code Scanning automatically.

 ## What is 42Crunch Scan?